hindu-comm/mail_stream_advaita-l/2013/12/Desire_Jnana_and_Mok/31__shrImallalitAlAlitaH.md

 > But is this explanation better?

-​See, we are giving explanations under fixed boundaries.
+See, we are giving explanations under fixed boundaries.
 We have to accept *veda*-s as *pramANa*, we have to accept what is available through *pratyaxa*, etc. , and we have to avoid their clashes too.
 So, in present scenario we have this explanation which fits every criteria.
 In this way, this is one of the best explanations.
-​

 > In a Jivanmukta also there is
 > Avidya Lesha.
 A small quantity of Avidya is still remaining.

-​Actually, whenever people express their own understanding instead of mere objecting other's views, there are more chances that we could examine their understanding and reveal differece of views.
+Actually, whenever people express their own understanding instead of mere objecting other's views, there are more chances that we could examine their understanding and reveal differece of views.
 You did the same here.
 So, here I'm doing the same.